 There is no published information on groundwater levels or flow direction for the area of the Site.
-It is anticipated that groundwater beneath the Site could flow north towards the River Liffey.
-Groundwater could also flow west or south towards the Dublin Bay.
-Groundwater flow may be influenced by anthropogenic features.
-However, is no Site-specific data available at this time to confirm this assumption.
+It is anticipated that groundwater beneath the Site will flow in a northern direction towards the River Liffey.
+However, this has not been confirmed at this time, with Site-specific data.